Diarmuid Rossa Phelan: Career

+He represented several high-profile pro bono actions in referendums and refugees against deportation orders, including in 2017 before the High Court where he represented a mother and two children who were being deported to Nigeria after residing in Ireland for over a decade.

+In October 2008, he spoke at the Oireachtas Sub-Committee on Ireland's Future in the European Union.

+He has authored many legal articles and books, including Revolt or Revolution: At the Constitutional Boundaries of the European Community (1997) and Basic Community Cases (1997), which he co-authored with Bernard Rudden, Professor of Comparative Law at University of Oxford.

+During the debate over the Thirty-third Amendment of the Constitution of Ireland to establish a Court of Appeal, he suggested that giving the Supreme Court absolute discretion to select which cases to hear was dangerous and would need to be monitored for mission creep.

 Personal life

-On 3 August 2008 he was seriously injured when the car he was in was hit by a car driven by Catherine O'Meara.
+On 3 August 2008, he was seriously injured when the car he was in was hit by a car driven by Catherine O'Meara.
 After the accident he was cut from the vehicle and taken to Nenagh Hospital.
 He suffered from a spinal injury and over a decade later was still being treated.
 A court case to determine damages was settled between him and O'Meara.